reactjs/react.dev/content/docs/web-components.md

 ## Using Web Components in React {#using-web-components-in-react}

-Custom Element, just like DOM elements built into the browser, support five main ways of being manipulated.
+Custom Elements, just like DOM elements built into the browser, support five main ways of being manipulated.

 1. By setting attribute values.
 For example "aria-label" is an attribute that can help make a DOM element more accessible.
 Custom Elements can define their own attributes, in addition to supporting the global attributes all built-in elements support.
 2. By adding child DOM elements inside the tag.